A Warm Welcome from the School

 We are committed to all aspects of education and development, encouraging families to work in partnership with us to realise our aim, of successfully helping each child to achieve their full potential.

 We hope our website provides you with the information you require.
 You are always welcome to arrange a visit and the pupils, our greatest ambassadors, would be delighted to show you what makes Kew Riverside such an exceptional and rewarding school experience.

 Greetings from the governing body at Kew Riverside Primary School.
 We are very proud of our small, welcoming school, which truly cherishes its diversity and inclusion and takes good care of each individual child.

-We work closely with Darren and the rest of the Senior Leadership Team to ensure our vision becomes a reality, constantly striving for improvement.
+We work closely with Nell and the rest of the Senior Leadership Team to ensure our vision becomes a reality, constantly striving for improvement.
 Our work is carried out through regular meetings, as well as visits to the school to see first-hand how things are going.

-The governors come from a wide range of backgrounds, to create a diverse team to support Darren.
+The governors come from a wide range of backgrounds, to create a diverse team to support Nell.
 Some are also parents or staff here, while the rest have no connection with the school other than a desire to help..
-If you are interested in discussing what is involved in being a governor, please feel free to contact us at email@example.com.
+If you are interested in discussing what is involved in being a governor, please feel free to contact us at email@example.com

 Chair of Governors

 At Kew Riverside all our classes are named after animals, inspired by Giles Andrades’ book “Giraffes Can’t Dance”.
 The book follows a young giraffe named Gerald, who, unlike the other animals, finds it hard to dance on his unsteady young legs.
 As the story progresses we see how Gerald, through experience and self- discovery, can in fact dance beautifully, he just needed the right music!